nearwood/bitcoin-trading-dca/README.md

 **Run**

-This should be runned once a day, every day, after lunch **or** setup a [cronjob](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) that runs it for you every day
+This should be run once a day, every day, after lunch **or** setup a [cronjob](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) that runs it for you every day
 ```sh
 node index.js
 ```